 The Town's budgets are adopted as required by the North Carolina General Statutes.
-An annual budget is adopted for General Fund, the Fire Department Fund, the Harmon Field Fund, the Water and Sewer Fund, and the Sanitation Fund.
+An annual budget is adopted for the General Fund, the Fire Department Fund, the Harmon Field Fund, the Water and Sewer Fund, and the Sanitation Fund.
 All appropriations lapse at the fiscal year-end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds.
 All amendments must be approved by the governing board and the Council must adopt an interim budget that covers that time until the annual ordinance can be adopted.
-The Agency Funds are not required to be budgeted.